Xinglab/rPGA/README.md

+rPGA:
-rPGA (RNA-seq Personal Genome-alignment Analysis)
+RNA-seq Personal Genome-alignment Analysis
 =======

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping